-(1) Various measures have been which to enable the students to utilise their length time properly.
+(i) Various measures have been taken to enable the students to utilise their leisure time properly.

-(it) This has not been incorporated in grant-in-aid rules.
+(ii) This has not been incorporated in grant-in-aid rules.
 But a circular letter with such introduction has been issued.

-(iii) Dees not relate to this Territory.
+(iii) Does not relate to this Territory.